smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 where TARGET-ID-PLUS-1 (TODO!: change if negatives are supported!) is an Encoded-Unsigned-Int<max=2> field, equal to 0 to indicate end of list, and to `TARGET-ID + 1` otherwise; OPTIONAL-BUS-ID-PLUS-1 is an Encoded-Unsigned-Int<max=2> field, present only if TARGET-ID-PLUS-1 is not 0, and equal to 0 to indicate that the route with TARGET-ID should be deleted from the Routing Table, and to `BUS-ID + 1` otherwise (in this case triplet (TARGET-ID,BUS-ID,INTRA-BUS-ID) should be added to the Routing Table); OPTIONAL-NEXT-HOP-ACK-AND-INTRA-BUS-ID is an Encoded-Unsigned-Int<max=4> bitfield substrate, present only if both TARGET-ID-PLUS-1 is not 0, and BUS-ID-PLUS-1 is not 0; bit[0] is a NEXT-HOP-ACK flag for the Routing Table Entry, and bits[1..] represent INTRA-BUS-ID.

-Samp-Route-Update-Packet always go in one direction - from Root to Retransmitting Device; it's Target-Address MUST NOT be 0; it is processed as described in Uni-Cast processing section above, and is always sent in 'Guaranteed Uni-Cast' mode.
+Samp-Route-Update-Packet always go in one direction - from Root to Device; it's Target-Address MUST NOT be 0; it is processed as described in Uni-Cast processing section above, and is always sent in 'Guaranteed Uni-Cast' mode.
+Samp-Route-Update-Packet MAY be sent either to Retransmitting or to non-Retransmitting Device; however, if sending it to a non-Retransmitting Device, Root MUST be sure that non-Retransmitting Device has it's transmitter turned on (because upper-layer protocol state guarantees it).

 Samp-Loop-Ack-Packet: **\| SAMP-LOOP-ACK-AND-TTL \| Target-Address \| LOOP-ACK-ID \|**